grommet/grommet/src/js/components/Calendar/README.md

 Whether to automatically manage multiple date selection as a range.
         When the user clicks the first date, onSelect will be called with that date.
 When the user selects another date, onSelect will be called with an array of two dates.
+If range = bounds, then an array of dates will be returned even when one bound is undefined.

 ```
 boolean
+bounds
 ```

 **reference**